vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 did not remain restricted to that city and its inhabitants.

 In the following verses the great god drops his disguise and manifests himself in his supreme body \( vapus\), which can only be seen by the gods after having received a supreme eye.
-It is noteworthy that according to the Liṅgapurāṇa and Māheśvarakhaṇd

-. a versions also the Goddess \(Bhavānī\) needs such
+It is noteworthy that according to the Liṅgapurāṇa and Māheśvarakhaṇḍa versions also the Goddess \(Bhavānī\) needs such

 an eye, 35 whereas in SP 13.54 \(BrP 36.50cd–51ab\)—consistent with SP 13.30